-In addition to our results as determined by GAAP, we disclose Adjusted EBITDA and Free Cash Flow as non-GAAP measures which management believes provide useful information to investors.
+In addition to our results as determined in accordance with GAAP, we disclose Adjusted EBITDA and Free Cash Flow as non-GAAP financial measures that management believes provide useful information to investors.
 These measures are not financial measures calculated in accordance with GAAP and should not be considered as a substitute for net income, or any other operating performance measure calculated in accordance with GAAP, and may not be comparable to a similarly titled measure reported by other companies.

-We define Adjusted EBITDA as comprehensive income (loss) adjusted for income taxes, interest (income) expense, depreciation and amortization, changes in deferred revenue, losses on asset disposals, equity-based compensation expense, mark to market on the warrant liability, changes in fair value of marketable debt securities and other income.
+We define Adjusted EBITDA as net income (loss) adjusted for income taxes, interest (income) expense, depreciation and amortization, losses on asset disposals, equity-based compensation expense, mark to market of warrant liabilities and other income.
 We define Free Cash Flow as net cash provided by (used in) operating activities adjusted for purchases of property and equipment plus the value of share repurchases over fair value.
 Management believes that Adjusted EBITDA and Free Cash Flow are important measures of the growth and profitability of the business.
 With regards to our CLEAR Plus subscription service, we generally collect cash from our members upfront for annual subscriptions.
 As a result, when the business is growing Free Cash Flow is a real time indicator of the current trajectory of the business.
-Similarly Adjusted EBITDA acts as a real time indicator of the margin profile of the business.
 Adjusted EBITDA, along with other quantitative and qualitative information, is also an important financial measure used by management and our board of directors in determining performance-based compensation for our management and key employees.
-See below for reconciliation of these non-GAAP measures to their most comparable GAAP measures.
+See below for reconciliations of these non-GAAP financial measures to their most comparable GAAP measures.

-Reconciliation of comprehensive income (loss) to Adjusted EBITDA:
+Reconciliation of net income (loss) to Adjusted EBITDA:

-Ended iber 31,
+Three Mon March Years Decem Ended ber 31,

-(In thousands) 2019 2020
+(In thousands) 2021 2021 2020 2019

-Comprehensive income (loss) \$(54,202) \$ (9,286)
+Net income (loss) \$ (13,128) \$ (51,253) \$ (9,310) \$ (54,221)

-Income taxes 16
+Income taxes 6 16

-Interest income, net (1,942) (612)
+Interest income, net 71 (590) (612) (1,942)

-Depreciation and amortization 7,316 9,423
+Depreciation and amortization 2,538 2,294 9,423 7,316

-Net change in deferred revenue 43,752 (19,797)

-Loss on asset disposal 125 238
+Loss on asset disposal 238 125

-Equity-based compensation expense 17,590 53,978
+Equity-based compensation expense 1,319 51,725 53,978 17,590

-Warrant liability 3,363 887
+Warrant liabilities 1,893 887 3,363

-Unrealized gain on fair value of marketable debt securities (19) (24)

 Other income (9,023)

-Adjusted EBITDA \$ 15,983 \$ 25,800
+Adjusted EBITDA \$ (7,301) \$ 2,176 \$ 45,597 \$ (27,769)